My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 4. In the JSON policy documents, look for policies related to the S3 bucket with statements that contain "Effect": "Deny".

-5. Modify the user's IAM permissions policies to edit or remove any "Effect": "Deny" statements that are incorrectly denying the user's access to the bucket.
+5. Modify the user's IAM permissions policies to edit or remove "Effect": "Deny" statements that incorrectly deny the user's access to the bucket.

 The VPC endpoint policy is blocking access to the bucket

-If users access the bucket with an Amazon Elastic Compute Cloud (Amazon EC2) instance routed through a VPC endpoint, then check the VPC endpoint policy.
+If users access the bucket with an Amazon Elastic Compute Cloud (Amazon EC2) instance that's routed through a VPC endpoint, then check the VPC endpoint policy.
 Confirm that the VPC endpoint policy includes the correct permissions to access the S3 bucket.

 For example, the following VPC endpoint policy allows access to DOC-EXAMPLE-BUCKET:

-Warning: The element "Principal": "*" grants everyone using the VPC endpoint access to the bucket.
+Warning: The element "Principal": "*" grants everyone that uses the VPC endpoint access to the bucket.
 Make sure to restrict the scope of the Principal value as appropriate for your use case.

 The AWS Organizations service control policy is blocking access to the bucket